message/iata/TH.md

 - This does not apply to
 - nationals of Thailand;
 - passengers with a diplomatic passport and their family members.
-3. Passengers entering Thailand must have a negative COVID-19 RT-PCR test result issued at most 72 hours before departure from the first embarkation point.
+3. Passengers entering Thailand must have a negative COVID-19 test result issued at most 72 hours before departure from the first embarkation point.
+Tests accepted are: all types of PCR tests.
 The test result must be in English.
 - This does not apply to nationals of Thailand.
 4. Passengers transiting through Thailand must have:
-- a negative COVID-19 RT-PCR test result issued at most 72 hours before departure from the first embarkation point.
+- a negative COVID-19 test result issued at most 72 hours before departure from the first embarkation point.
+Tests accepted are: all types of PCR tests.
 The test result must be in English; or
 - a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before departure.
 5. Passengers must have a Certificate of Entry (COE) issued by Royal Thai Embassy, and
 - download the ThailandPlus App and register by using COE number and reference code.
 6. Passengers entering or transiting through Thailand must have insurance to cover medical expenses in Thailand with a coverage cost of at least USD 100,000.-.
 - This does not apply to nationals of Thailand.
 7. Nationals of Thailand travelling under the Phuket or the Samui Plus Sandbox programs must have insurance to cover medical expenses in Thailand with a coverage cost of at least USD 100,000.-.
-8. Nationals of Thailand travelling to Phuket (HKT) or Na Thon (Ko Samui (USM)) under the Phuket or the Samui Plus Sandbox, must have a negative COVID-19 RT-PCR test result issued at most 72 hours before departure from the first embarkation point.
+8. Nationals of Thailand travelling to Phuket (HKT) or Na Thon (Ko Samui (USM)) under the Phuket or the Samui Plus Sandbox, must have a negative COVID-19 test result issued at most 72 hours before departure from the first embarkation point.
+Tests accepted are: all types of PCR tests.
 The test result must be in English.
 9. Passengers traveling to Phuket (HKT) or Na Thon (Ko Samui (USM)) when arriving from Albania, Andorra, Antigua and Barbuda, Australia, Austria, Azerbaijan, Bahrain, Barbados, Belgium, Bhutan, Brunei Darussalam, Bulgaria, Cambodia, Canada, Chile, China (People's Rep.), Chinese Taipei, Croatia, Cyprus, Czechia, Denmark, Dominic, Estonia, Finland, France, Germany, Greece, Hong Kong (SAR China), Hungary, Iceland, Ireland (Rep.), Israel, Italy, Japan, Korea (Rep.), Kuwait, Lao People's Dem.
 Rep., Latvia, Lithuania, Luxembourg, Macao (SAR China), Malta, Mauritius, Monaco, Morocco, Myanmar, Mongolia, Netherlands New Zealand, Norway, Poland, Portugal, Qatar, Romania, Russian Fed., San Marino, Serbia, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, USA, United Arab Emirates, United Kingdom, Uzbekistan or Vietnam;
 - are subject to a COVID-19 RT-PCR test upon arrival; and
 - must have a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
 Vaccines accepted are: AstraZeneca (Vaxzevria), AZD1222 (SK Bioscience Co Ltd.), Covidshield, Janssen, Moderna , Pfizer-BioNTech, Sinopharm and Sinovac.